chachi/chachi.github.io/_posts/2013-12-18-last-occurences-in-file.md

 ---
 layout: post
-title: Bash: Get the last occurrences of a phrase in files
+title: Get the last occurrences of a phrase in files in Bash
 ---

 Yesterday I wanted to extract the last 2 reprojection errors from some